b3rtn/pfizer_project_repo/README.md

 # Whois Change Checker

-This is a Python script that checks for changes in WHOIS data for a list of domains, and sends an email with the changes if any are found.
+This is a modular Python script that checks for changes in WHOIS data for a list of domains, and sends an email with the changes if any are found.

 ## Usage